-As I said above, the composting is fairly straightforward, assuming you can get your hands on brown waste (and if you recycle your paper and add some cups of dirt to the mix, you should be fine).
+As I said above, the composting is fairly straightforward, assuming you can get your hands on some brown waste (and if you recycle your paper and add some cups of dirt to the mix, you should be fine).

-If you open up a compost container and find it’s stinky, close it back up quickly.
+If you open up an outdoor compost container and find it’s stinky, close it back up quickly.
 Then collect some more brown material to add to your heap, open the bag, quickly add the new material, and close it back up again.

 The bigger problem is actually using the compost you’ve generated.
 In an apartment situation, you’re very lucky if you can grow enough plants to actually use all the soil your composting will likely generate.
 What do you do with the excess soil?